-Brock F. Wilson focuses his practice on intellectual property litigation.
-Mr. Wilson has experience representing clients in cases involving a broad range of electrical and mechanical arts, including patented technology in mp3 players, flash memory, handset power control, athletic footwear, web-based business interfacing, plasma, LCD and LED flat panel displays, disk drives, Blu-ray players, 3G and 4G handsets and smartphones, PDAs, computer security software, social networking and medical imaging technologies, disk drives, mp3 players and PDAs.
+Mr. Wilson represents clients in cases involving a broad range of electrical and mechanical arts, including patented technology in flash memory, handset power control, athletic footwear, web-based business interfacing, plasma, LCD and LED flat panel displays, Blu-ray players, 3G and 4G handsets and smartphones, computer security software, social networking, medical imaging technologies, disk drives, mp3 players and PDAs.